Christmas Markets in Europe and the UK

 Christmas markets in Europe originated in the Holy Roman Empire in the late 13th and early 14th centuries.
 Munich held its first Christmas market in 1310 more than a century before Dresden’s Striezelmarkt in 1434.
 Frankfurt’s Christmas market can be traced back to 1393 and Augsburg in 1498.
 But all this lags behind Vienna which had its first December market in 1298.

-Drink mulled wine and dine on Saxon delicacies, with eleven Christmas markets from the medieval to the après-ski of the Hüttenzauber – you’ll be spoilt for choice from 22 November to 24 December.
+Drink mulled wine and dine on Saxon delicacies, with eleven Christmas markets from the medieval to the après-ski of the Hüttenzauber – you’ll be spoilt for choice.
 Departing from the railway station, walk the Christmas mile along Prager Straße to Altmarkt, or visit the Hauptstraße Christmas Market on the opposing bank of the River Elbe.

 Albrecht I had no idea of the trend he was setting when he granted permission for the citizens of Austria to hold a December Market or Krippenmarkt in 1298.
-Now there are over 20 official Christmas or advent markets in the Austrian capital alone from 14 November.
+Now there are over 20 official Christmas or advent markets in the Austrian capital alone.

 Join the Vienna Christmas Market in front of the City Hall or the Christmas Village at Belvedere Palace with the glorious baroque residence as its backdrop.
 Other options include the Christmas Market at Spittelberg, where narrow side streets are crammed with objects d’art, ceramics, jewellery and woolly jumpers.
 For a more contemporary vibe then sample Winter at MQ, with live music, DJ sets and a unique design market.
 For times of all Vienna’s markets, click here.

 While Vienna gets packed at this time of the year with visitors clambering to the city voted as the best to live, Salzburg is the city to go for the picture postcard Salzburg Christkindlmarkt, which harks back to the 15th Century, when it was called Tandlmarkt.
-The home of Mozart, Salzburg celebrates its festival for a month around advent, this year from November 21 to December 26.
+The home of Mozart, Salzburg celebrates its festival for a month around advent.
 Expect lots of music and an enormous Christmas Tree.

 However, it was neither Austria nor Germany that invented the Christmas tree.
 The Estonian capital of Talinn lays claim to this title, its Christmas tree dates back to 1441.